 2018: Getting Ready

-We were given the opportunity to sell our bread locally.
-We built racks and prepared to launch in retail stores throughout New Jersey
+We were given the opportunity to sell Thumb Bread® locally.
+Arzu designed a special burlap bag that invoked warmth and comfort and we got to work building display racks to merchandise our bread.
+We then prepared to launch in retail stores throughout New Jersey.

 2019: Lots Of Bread